 - 1. An attendant must be posted outside the confined space at all times anyone is inside. - 2.
-Maintain an accurate count of entrants during entry.

-- 3. Recognize potential permit space hazards. - 4.
+Maintain an accurate count of entrants during entry. - 3.
+Recognize potential permit space hazards. - 4.
 Monitor activities inside and outside the permit space. - 5.
 Maintain communication with entrants. - 6.
 Order entrants to evacuate the permit space when: - a.
 He observes a condition not allowed in the entry permit. - b.
 He detects behavioral effects of hazard exposure. - c.He detects a situation outside the space which could endanger the entrants. - d.
 He detects an uncontrolled hazard within the permit space. - e.
 He must leave the workstation. - 7.
 Summon rescue and other emergency services, if necessary, when entrants need to escape. - 8.
 Prevent unauthorized persons from entering the confined space. - 9.
-Never enter the confined space to attempt rescue. - Properly use any rescue equipment provided and perform any other assigned rescue and emergency duties, without entering the confined space.
+Never enter the confined space to attempt rescue. - 10.
+Properly use any rescue equipment provided and perform any other assigned rescue and emergency duties, without entering the confined space. - 11.
+Confined Space Attendant shall have no other duties.